-King's uses a four fold characterization of scholarship as proposed by Ernest Boyer (1990) with some modifications.
+King's uses a four-fold characterization of scholarship as proposed by Ernest Boyer (1990) with some modifications.
 All four as seen as equally valid and important.

 Integration: Scholarship that makes connections between disciplines, giving meaning to isolated facts and putting them into perspective.
-It also means interpretation such as fitting one's own research into larger intellectual patterns.
+It also means interpretation, such as fitting one's own research into larger intellectual patterns.

-Integration scholarship asks "what do these findings mean?
+Integration scholarship asks, "what do these findings mean?

 Application: This research asks how knowledge can be applied to problems.
-In many ways this is the scholarship of service, in the sense that these activities are tied directly to one's special field of knowledge and relate to, and flow out of, this professional activity.
+In many ways this is the scholarship of service in the sense that these activities are tied directly to one's special field of knowledge and relate to, and flow out of, this professional activity.
 Application research is problem oriented, as opposed to discipline oriented.

 Pedagogy: Seeks to improve the teaching of others.
 Pedagogy is integrating the experience of teaching with the scholarship of research.
-It is the ongoing and cumulative intellectual inquiry, through systematic observations and ongoing investigations, into the nature of learning and the impact of teaching upon it.
-Pedagogy is different from good teaching so far as it involves intentional inquiry about teaching and sharing findings with peers internally and externally.
+It is the ongoing and cumulative intellectual inquiry, through systematic observations and ongoing investigations into the nature of learning and the impact of teaching upon it.
+Pedagogy is different from good teaching as it involves intentional inquiry about teaching and sharing findings with peers internally and externally.